-CRITERIA INDICATOR CRITICAL NON-CRITICAL 6.6 No form of forced or trafficked labor are used.
-6.6.1.
-All work is voluntary and the following are prohibited: Retention of identity documents or passports; Payment of recruitment fees; Contract substitution without worker's consent
+Crit eria Indicator 6.6 No forms of forced or trafficked labour are used.
+6.6.1 (C) All work is voluntary and the following are prohibited: Retention of identity documents or passports; Payment of recruitment fees; Contract substitution without worker's consent; Involuntary overtime; Lack of freedom of workers to resign; Penalty for termination of employment, unless the unit of certification and the workers agree to the penalty and it is stated in the employment agreement; Debt bondage; Withholding of wages.
+6.6.2 (C) Where temporary (Specified Time Work Agreement/PKWT) or migrant workers are employed, a specific labour policy and procedures are established and evidence of implementation is available.

-Involuntary overtime;

-Lack of freedom of workers to resign

-Penalty for termination of employment, unless the unit of certification and the workers agree to the penalty and it is stated in the employment agreement

-Debt bondage

-Withholding of wages

-6.6.2.
-Where temporary (Specified Time Work Agreement/PKWT) or migrant workers are employed, a specific labour policy and procedures are established and evidence of implementation is available.